infexious-dev/FluentUIEditableDetailsList/README.md

 >- New callback function "onGridReset" runs after grid data is reset.
 Useful for clear search box text etc. Returns backup grid data after it has been reset.
 >- New callback function "onGridEditStateChange" runs after grid edit state is changed.
 Useful to track data manipulation.
 Returns a boolean.
 >- New callback function "onGridSort" runs after grid data is sorted.
 Returns sorted grid data as it is currently displayed.
+>- New callback function "onGridFilter" runs after grid data is filtered.
+Returns filtered grid data as it is currently displayed.
 >- "rowMuteOptions" added as an option.
 If property inside IRowMute "enableRowMute" is set to 'true', "Actions" column will provide ability for rows to be "muted" and "unmuted".
 By default, this will add a class to the row in question called "muted" and will set its opacity to "0.2" and apply a grayscale filter.
 This will also trigger a grid update and muted rows will be logged as items which have had the **Operation** of **Mute**.
 This functionality is meant to cover all use cases for both making a row less prominent and for marking rows as "hidden" for post-data manipulation.
 As such, mute and umute classes applied to the row are customisable - as is the default opacity applied.
 Furthermore, the icon text of "Mute"/"Unmute" is customisable too.

 ### New "IColumnConfig" Features